saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 - **Health checks that monitor other health checks (calculated health checks)** – You can create a health check that monitors whether Route 53 considers other health checks healthy or unhealthy.
 One situation where this might be useful is when you have multiple resources that perform the same function, such as multiple web servers, and your chief concern is whether some minimum number of your resources are healthy.
 You can *create a health check for each resource without configuring notifications for those health checks*.
 Then you can create a health check that monitors the status of the other health checks, and that notifies you only when the number of available web resources drops below a specified threshold.
 - **Health checks that monitor CloudWatch alarms** – You can create CloudWatch alarms that monitor the status of CloudWatch metrics, such as the number of throttled read events for an Amazon DynamoDB database or the number of Elastic Load Balancing hosts that are considered healthy.
 After you create an alarm, you can create a health check that monitors the same data stream that CloudWatch monitors for the alarm.

+### Evaluate Target Health

+This option is only available when you create an alias record

+If you set the target of a record as ALB with a true “Evaluate Target Health” flag on Route 53.
+Route 53 will check both ALB entry to ensure that your ALBs are responding.
+Route 53 will then decide to which ALB it will direct the user.
+If one region goes down, Route 53 will know it via the “Evaluate Target Health” setting and will not redirect users to that region’s ALB.

 ## Route53 resolver